 - Acted on various CSA (now CMS) cases involving applications to the Upper Tribunal.

 James has undertaken the financial planners’ training (up to FPC and G10) and has written for and delivered lectures to the legal and accountancy professions on a range of financial/ matrimonial issues.
 He writes and lectures on conflict resolution, negotiation, child support, financial provision for children (Schedule 1 cases), enforcement, emergency procedures and financial remedies.
 James is accredited in finance and cohabitation cases by Resolution and has set the child financial accreditation paper.
 As a specialist in child maintenance, James appeared before the House of Commons Public Accounts Committee to talk about the practical impact of the introduction of the new Child Maintenance Scheme.
-James is co-author of “Towards the Light: A Way Through Divorce and Separation” (2017) a handbook for individuals going through a divorce and separation, and co-authored Resolution’s Guidance Note: First Directions Appointments (2018).
+James is co-author of “Towards the Light: A Way Through Divorce and Separation” (2017), a handbook for individuals going through a divorce and separation, and co-authored Resolution’s Guidance Note: First Directions Appointments (2018).